Cairi-S/tom-poulson/README.md

 *Call to action button*

-- Hover over the download button to ensure that the text changes from sentence case to uppercase and becomes underlined.
+- Hover over the call to action button to ensure that the text changes from sentence case to uppercase and becomes underlined.
 - Click the call to action button and confirm that it links to the contact page.

 *Footer*